 Unfortunately by law we cannot look into complaints about privately-funded healthcare services.
 This includes care provided by Private Patient Units within NHS Trusts

 We can look at complaints about healthcare services provided in a private hospital if the NHS paid for it.

 We can also look at complaints about NHS-funded healthcare services which privately-funded patients get in an NHS hospital.

 Some NHS Trusts have Private Patient Units within their hospitals.
 We cannot look at complaints about care provided within these units unless it is paid for by the NHS.

 If you think your treatment falls into this category, you will need to complete the NHS complaints procedure before we can look at your complaint.
 If you're not sure about this, please phone us on 0345 015 4033.

 If you have a complaint only about privately-funded healthcare services, you should complain to the healthcare provider first.

-You might also like to contact the Care Quality Commission (CQC) will take note of your complaint and if appropriate use it as part of their inspection process.
+The Care Quality Commission (CQC) will take note of your complaint and if appropriate use it as part of their inspection process.
 The CQC is the independent regulator of health and adult social care in England.
 They inspect both NHS organisations and independent providers.
 They do not have an active role in dealing with complaints.